idelchi/devenv/README.md

 ## Usage & Integrations

+`devenv` can be used in two ways:
 - As submodule (i.e reference it in your project)
 - As globally available environment, running with `task -g`.
 Either
     - use the published docker image which contains the latest version in $HOME
     - install this respository in your $HOME directory

 The root `Taskfile` as well as the `docker-compose` file expects `DEVENV` to be set in order to correctly function.
 For this purpose, the `.env` file needs to be configured and sourced.

+`.github` contains a GitHub Actions workflow that can be used to run the linters and formatters on pull requests.

+`.devcontainer` contains configurations to use the Docker image as a development container.

+`.vscode` contains configurations for usage in VS Code.